-Buying your first car is exciting, but is often the first really large financial purchase you will make - so it is important you take the time to make the right choice.
-Here is a brief guide to help you choose the right car for you.
+Buying your first car is an exciting time, but it is often the first significant financial purchase you will make - so it’s important you take the time to make the right choice.
+Here is a brief guide outlining some of the best first car tips to help you make the right choice for you.

-You need to decide a budget of how much you can afford to pay for the initial outlay.
-But don’t just look at the purchase price, there are a number of other things to consider, including the cost to run your car, insurance, car tax, MOTs, fuel type and maintenance, just to name but a few.
+Before your search for a suitable vehicle begins, you need to decide on a first car budget of how much you can afford to pay for the initial outlay.
+But don’t just look at the purchase price.
+There are a number of other things to consider, including the cost to run your car, insurance, car tax, MOTs, fuel type and maintenance, to name but a few.

-If you’re looking for a used car, it’s important that you always check the car’s history, MOT certificate and reliability before buying.
+If you’re opting for a used vehicle when buying your first car, it’s always important to check the car’s history, MOT certificate and reliability before buying.
 Although the cost will be substantially more buying from new, a used car could be unreliable and end up costing you more in running and maintenance costs in the long run.
-When looking for either new or used cars, make sure you use reputable sites, such as autotrader, and do your research before committing to a car or buyer.
+When looking for either new or used cars, make sure you use reputable sites (such as Auto Trader), and do your research before committing to a car or buyer.

 Petrol, diesel, electric or hybrid?

+One of the biggest considerations for buying a first car is how you are going to fuel it.
 Although petrol and diesel cars are by far the most commonly used fuels, electric and hybrid cars are growing in popularity.
 Deciding whether to buy a petrol or diesel car can be a complicated business.
-Diesel cars tend to be more expensive to buy and service, but generally speaking have lower road tax and are more fuel efficient than Petrol cars.
+Diesel cars tend to be more expensive to buy and service, but have lower road tax and are more fuel efficient than petrol cars.
 Electric cars are more eco-friendly and keep fuel costs low, but it can be difficult to find a charging point and they have a limited battery life.
 Hybrid cars use electric motors and internal combustion engines enabling a proportion of your journey to be run on electric power.

 The test drive

-Don’t just consider the look of the vehicle; you need to feel confident driving and parking your car too.
+It’s easy to get caught up with how a car looks, but you also need to feel confident driving and parking your car too.
 It is a good idea to take two test drives before you make your decision and to take someone else with you to get a second opinion.
-Keep in mind that you don't have to buy.
+Keep in mind that you don't have to buy the car just because you’ve test driven it.
 If you feel that you're not getting a good deal, walk away.
 There are always plenty of other cars and deals out there, and the car dealer needs you far more than you need them.